 There are two main categories of indexes which provide the basis for rate adjustments on ARMs: those based on U.S. Treasury securities and those derived from a calculated measure such as a cost of funds index or a moving average of mortgage rates.
 Commonly utilized indexes include the one-year, three-year and five-year constant maturity Treasury rates, the three-month Treasury Bill rate, the 180-day Treasury bill rate, rates on longer-term Treasury securities, the 11th District Federal Home Loan Bank Cost of Funds, the National Median Cost of Funds, the prime rate of a specific bank, or commercial paper rates.
 Some indexes, such as the one-year constant maturity Treasury rate, closely mirror changes in market interest rate levels.
-Others, such as the 11th District Federal Home Loan Bank Cost of Funds index the 11th District Federal Home Loan Bank Cost of the such as the 11th District Federal Home Loan Bank Cost of Funds are levels.
-Others, such as the 11th District Federal Home Loan Bank Cost of the levels and tend to be somewhat less volatile.
+Others, such as the 11th District Federal Home Loan Bank Cost of the Somewhat less volatile.
 The degree of volatility in the market value of the Fund's portfolio and therefore in the NAV per share of the Fund will be a function of the length of the interest rate reset periods and the degree of volatility in the applicable indexes.